 Minnesota State Fair Foundation

-Anne was super excited to volunteer for the Minnesota State Fair Foundation for the first time in 2019 and will be returning in 2023.
-While this is NOT an opportunity fit for kids, she will earn a free admission ticket for each 4-hour shift served.
+Anne was super excited to volunteer for the Minnesota State Fair Foundation for the first time in 2019 and will be returning in 2025.
+While this is NOT an opportunity fit for kids, she gains a free admission ticket into the Fair to serve her 4-hour shift.
+Learn more about volunteering for the Minnesota State Fair Foundation in 2025.

 Other places to look into volunteering at the Minnesota State Fair: